Health – Malaria

-There are four types of parasites namely vivax, malariae, ovale and Plasmodium Falciparum.
-Vivax, malariae and ovale can cause serious illness but seldom cause death in otherwise healthy patients.
-P. Falciparum on the other hand can cause cerebral malaria and ultimately death in a relatively short period of time if left untreated.
+There are five types of parasites namely P.vivax, P.malariae, P.ovale, P.knowlesii and Plasmodium Falciparum.
+Vivax, malariae, ovale and knowlesii can cause serious illness but seldom cause death in otherwise healthy patients.
+P.falciparum on the other hand can cause cerebral malaria and ultimately death in a relatively short period of time if left untreated.
 Cerebral malaria and anopheles mosquitoes can be found in most African countries.

 Where the disease occurs